Advocating for LGBTQ+ Health in Philadelphia: Past, Present, Future

 Welcome: 12:00 - 12:15 pm (Nesbitt Hall and Zoom)

-Dr. Stephanie Hernandez, Assistant Professor, Department of Epidemiology and Biostatistics, Dornsife School of Public Health, Drexel University
+Dr. Stephanie Hernandez (she/her), Assistant Professor, Department of Epidemiology and Biostatistics, Dornsife School of Public Health, Drexel University

 Lunch (provided for in-person attendees): 12:15 - 1:15 pm (Nesbitt Hall)